Code-Institute-Submissions/ms1-waterstationsireland/README.md

 fluidity.
 The simple water drop helps to set the tone of the site while acting as the backdrop to the company’s slogan, *"Ireland’s Premier Water Stations"*.

-For the remaining three pages the video is replaced by a hero image of one of the company’s Water Stations.
-I felt the video would become too repetitive if added across all pages and so I chose an image instead.
+For the remaining three pages the video is replaced by a hero image.
+I felt the video would be too repetitive if added across all pages and so I chose an image instead.
 The same opaque overlay and title format used however, keeps the design consistency flowing.

 #### Final Design Differences
-Any last minute design changes to original plan here.
+Instead of using the same hero image across *Home, About* and *Product Pages*, I ultimately opted for three different images;
+one for each page.
+This would help to differentiate the pages; separating them and further representing that each page covers something different.
+I did however, want to maintain a consistent design in order to keep the user comfortable and so I chose three images from a photo series by the same photographer.
+In doing this there is a nice design flow throughout the site with all the images leading on to each other.
+Each of the images contains the same opaque overlay and heading style as the video from the
+*Home Page*; reinforcing design continuity.

 ---

 ## <p align="center">**Features**</p>
 ### **Existing Features**
+- #### Navigation Menu
     -
+- #### Footer
     -
+- #### Social Media Links
+    -
+- #### Contact Form
+    -

 ### **Current Limitations**
 - As there is no JavaScript in this release, the contact form on the *Contact Page* will not store any data.

 ### **Features Left to Implement**
 - #### Map
     - An interactive map which allows users to see where Water Stations are already installed and in-use.
+This would benefit prospective customers as they could easily locate and, if desired, visit these locations; allowing them to view the product in person.
+The map could also be benefical to users looking for places they can refill their own water bottles.

 - #### Gallery Page
     - A full *Gallery Page* which allows users to see a range of images of the different options of Water Stations available, including images of where these stations are currently installed.
+Again this would be of benefit to potential customers allowing them to see a full range of products on offer.

 - #### *Terms* and *Privacy Policy*
     - The company has not yet finalised the documentation for their *Terms* and *Privacy Policy*.
 At a later date they will be